Agent psychometrics: Task-level performance prediction in agentic coding benchmarks: Introduction

+This kind of task-level understanding requires \textit{evaluation data}: per-agent, per-task records of which tasks each agent solved.
+Obtaining such data for every agent and task of interest is not always realistic: the average agent evaluation run on SWE-bench Verified costs $\$350-\$500$ \citep{jimenez2024swebench}, and the cases where task-level understanding matters most involve agents or tasks for which no evaluation data exists at all, such as a newly released agent that has not been tested on any benchmark, or a draft benchmark whose tasks no agent has attempted.
+This motivates the central question of this work: \emph{how can we efficiently predict agent performance at the task level in agentic coding benchmarks?}

-To achieve this, we extend a method of predicting task-level performance called Item Response Theory (IRT) to make use of \textit{features} of the agents and tasks in the prediction, instead of treating agents and tasks as generic IDs.
-IRT is a method from psychometrics for modeling the interaction between test-takers and exam problems \citep{baker2001basics}.
-In IRT applied to model evaluations, agents are test-takers with latent ability scores, and benchmark tasks are exam problems with latent difficulty scores \citep{hofmann2025fluid}.
-The success probability of any agent on any task can be predicted as a function of the agent's ability and the task's difficulty.
-Despite their utility, standard IRT methods are limited by treating each task and each agent as an ID: they require computationally expensive agent evaluation data for new agents or tasks before being able to make predictions about performance, and offer no insight into what aspects of the task explain its difficulty.
-Our approach to overcoming these limitations builds on the work of \citet{chen2025learning} and \citet{truong2025reliable}, who train linear models to predict IRT task difficulties from task embeddings, allowing them to predict agent performance on question-and-answer tasks with no evaluation data, given only the problem statement.
-We extend their task difficulty predictor as part of our success predictor, but with different inputs specialized for the agentic coding regime, where as earlier described, an agent's success on a task derives from the complex interaction of properties of the agent, task, and environment.
+Our approach extends Item Response Theory (IRT), a method from psychometrics for modeling the interaction between test-takers and exam problems \citep{baker2001basics} that takes evaluation data as its foundational input.
+In IRT applied to model evaluations, agents are test-takers with latent ability scores, and benchmark tasks are exam problems with latent difficulty scores \citep{hofmann2025fluid}; the success probability of any agent on any task can be predicted as a function of the agent's ability and the task's difficulty (see Section~\ref{sec:irt}).
+Standard IRT methods are limited by treating each task and each agent as an ID: they can only score agents and tasks that already appear in the evaluation data, and offer no insight into what aspects of the task explain its difficulty.

+We address these limitations by parameterizing IRT abilities and difficulties as functions of agent and task \textit{features}, enabling task-level performance prediction even when no evaluation data is available for a given agent or task.
+This builds on the work of \citet{chen2025learning} and \citet{truong2025reliable}, who use linear models to estimate IRT task difficulties from task embeddings and thereby predict performance on question-and-answer tasks from the problem statement alone.
+We incorporate their task difficulty predictor as part of our success predictor, but with different inputs specialized for the agentic coding regime, where success derives from the complex interaction of properties of the agent, task, and environment.